Yasho-Bapat/pures/pure5.md

-_Mitigation_: Verify identity and level of access for Director by verifying Targets certificate, the access field in said certificate and the chain of trust all the way to the Trust Anchor with the on-board Certificate Trust List.
+_Mitigation_: Verify identity and level of access for Director by verifying Targets certificate, the access field in said certificate and the chain of trust all the way to the Trust Anchor with the on-board Trust Anchor List.

 All other types of attacks protected by other security features remain protected with this architectural change.

+#### Updating the onboard Trust Anchor List

+The TAL is the method by which a Primary knows whether to trust a Trust Anchor or not.
+Securing updates to the TAL is of paramount importance.

+The method outlined above for updating the TAL uses a combination of Uptane's secure update system and existing secure methods used in PKI to update TALs.
+This protects the system from all attacks included in PKI and Uptane's threat model, including some very nuanced DoS attacks (such as the ones described in Uptane).

+The specified method even protects against endless data attacks, by allowing the Primary ECU to decide when to receive the updated TAL from the Director.

 ## Backwards Compatibility